-Great Smoky Mountains National Park is a UNESCO World Heritage site, and maintains several historic districts, each with its own story to tell.
+Great Smoky Mountains National Park is a UNESCO World Heritage site and maintains several historic districts, each with its own story to tell.
 Cades Cove — Visitors can explore the well-preserved homesteads at Cades Cove.
 A hotbed of abolitionist activity during the Civil War era, the area was later notorious for producing high-quality moonshine under Prohibition.
 The latter was vehemently opposed by local Baptists, who factor heavily in the region’s cultural history.

 Elkmont Historic District, like many of the notable settlements in the Great Smokies, started out as an Appalachian pioneer community.
-However, it would find second life as a resort for Knoxville-area nature lovers that escaped to the mountains to hunt and fish.
+However, it would find a second life as a resort for Knoxville-area nature lovers that escaped to the mountains to hunt and fish.
 The Appalachian Club was the hub of the resort, which also contained a number of cottages and a hotel, the Wonderland.
-All of these were all bought up during the 1920s and 1930s as land was acquired to create the park.
-Although the Wonderland Hotel collapsed in 2005, the Appalachian Clubhouse and some cottages remain, and are listed on the National Register of Historic Places.
+All of these were all bought up during the 1920s and 1930s as the land was acquired to create the park.
+Although the Wonderland Hotel collapsed in 2005, the Appalachian Clubhouse and some cottages remain and are listed on the National Register of Historic Places.